mojaloop/documentation/vuepress/docs/api/fspiop/v1.1/api-definition.md

 **Figure 65 -- Payee Initiated Transaction pattern using the asynchronous REST binding**

-### 8.3 Payee Initiated Transaction using OTP
+### Payee Initiated Transaction using OTP

-The _Payee Initiated Transaction using OTP_ pattern is introduced in _Generic Transaction Patterns_.
-On a high-level, this pattern is like the Payee Initiated Transaction described in [Section 8.2](#82-payee-initiated-transaction); however, in this pattern the transaction information and approval for the Payer is shown and entered on a Payee device instead.
+The `Payee Initiated Transaction using OTP` pattern is introduced in [Generic Transaction Patterns](../generic-transaction-patterns#payee-initiated-transaction-using-otp).
+On a high-level, this pattern is like the [Payee Initiated Transaction](#payee-initiated-transaction); however, in this pattern the transaction information and approval for the Payer is shown and entered on a Payee device instead.
 As in other transaction patterns, the Payer and the Payee are assumed to be in different FSPs.
-[Figure 66](#figure-66) shows the sequence diagram for a _Payee Initiated Transaction using OTP_ using the asynchronous REST binding of the logical version.
-The process for each number in the sequence diagram is described in _Generic Transaction Patterns_.
+[Figure 66](#figure-66) shows the sequence diagram for a `Payee Initiated Transaction using OTP` using the asynchronous REST binding of the logical version.
+The process for each number in the sequence diagram is described in [Generic Transaction Patterns](../generic-transaction-patterns#payee-initiated-transaction-using-otp).

 ###### Figure 66